-Testing is required for students in the fourth, sixth, eighth, and tenth grades.
+Testing is required for students in the 4th, 6th, 8th, and 10th grades.
 High school students are exempt if LCA testing graduation requirements have been met.
-Testing is also provided for students in other grades if parents choose to use it.
-The primary goal of standardized testing is to aid the parents in determining their students' progress.
+Testing is also provided for students in grades 4-12 if parents choose to use it.
+The primary goal of standardized testing is to aid parents in determining their students' progress.